mugiwara999/EasyPay/README.md

 It allows user to
 1. Sign-up
 2. Sign-in
-2. Update their information (firstName,lastName,password)
+3. Update their information (firstName,lastName,password)
+4. Transfer Money